London Tickets

 You can dine at Tate Britain at the:

 • Djanogly Cafe: Located on the lower floor, enjoy homemade salads and pastries to locally sourced beers.
-You can also savor the exclusive Tate Coffee.
+You can also savour the exclusive Tate Coffee.

 Visitor tips and guidelines